 I’m a huge Harry Potter nerd.
 Pottermore correctly sorted me into Ravenclaw and my Patronus is a wolf, in case you were wondering (and I know you were).
-I’ve already done a ranking of the Harry Potter books, and with the wizarding world now off in a different direction with Fantastic Beasts and Where to Find Them, it only makes sense to go through and rank all eight HP movies.
+I’ve already done a ranking of the Harry Potter books, and with the wizarding world now off in a different direction with Fantastic Beasts, it only makes sense to go through and rank all eight HP movies.
 Let me know your favorites in the comments below, and enjoy!

 8. Goblet of Fire

 Considering Goblet of Fire is my favorite book in the series, it might come as a surprise that I was incredibly disappointed in the movie.
 It’s just really not good all around.
 Shots are poorly framed, the acting is often stiff, and the narrative gets muddled with too much focus on side stories like Hagrid and Madame Maxime’s love story and unfunny bits like Ron’s obsession with Viktor Krum at the Quidditch World Cup.
 This was before Robert Pattinson was famous thanks to the Twilight movies, but he was still boring and annoying in this.